amigavision/AmigaVision/content/distro/RT4K/README-RT4K.txt

-# RetroTink 4K profiles for MiSTer using DV1
+# RetroTink 4K profiles for HDMI Computers/Consoles and with MiSTer DV1 support

 If you are using the RetroTink 4K scaler, here are some pre-configured profiles to get you started.
-These are optimized for use with MiSTer, but can also be used with emulation software and real hardware, although they won't auto-switch to the correct profile like they do with MiSTer's DV1 signalling — you will have to manually load them in the RT4K Profile menu.
+These are optimized for use with MiSTer, but can also be used with emulation software and real hardware via HDMI, although they won't auto-switch to the correct profile like they do with MiSTer's DV1 signalling — you will have to manually load them in the RT4K Profile menu.

 ## Installation